Note: Solar Choice is not a solar installer and has no financial or other incentives to promote any product brand over another.

 Why is office location in Australia Important?

 Most solar panel manufacturers entering the Australian market first set up their distribution channels and worry about customer service later.
-This has led to many unhappy customers who are left trying to contact Chinese head offices to claim on their 10-year product warranty.
+This has led to many unhappy customers who are left trying to contact Chinese head offices to claim their 10-year product warranty.

 Relying on your solar installer is not always an option as since 2011 we’ve seen over 700 residential solar installers (including the large ones) go out of business well within the lifetime of the systems they are installing.